 away after a few weeks of use.

 The side effects of

-progestin often cause women to stop using hormone replacement therapy (HRT).
+progestin often cause women to stop using hormone therapy (HT).

 Adjusting the progestin dose, changing the dosing schedule, or changing the